EricRobertCampbell/obsidian_vaults/Evaluating a Modification to Your System.md

     return np.array(asdaq_measurement).mean(), np.array(byse_measurement).mean()
 ```

 ```python
 np.random.seed(17)
 randomized_measurement()
 ```

     (13.39588870623852, 11.259639285763223)

 This correctly shows that ASDAQ is more expensive than BYSE.

 By randomizing, we removed the effect of the bias.
 The especially nice thing is that we don't actually need to know about the bias to remove it via randomization.
 As long as we randomized everything we can, the bias disappears.

 ## Take a precise measurement
-Variation is unpredictable and out of our control, but that doesn't mean taht there's nothing you can do about it.
+Variation is unpredictable and out of our control, but that doesn't mean that there's nothing you can do about it.
 Even though *sometimes* BYSE gives the better result, *usually* ASDAQ is.

 A concept that captures this is *expectation*.
 The expected value of the cost of ASDAQ and BYSE are different.